MuruC/MuruC.github.io/_posts/2021-10-03-Safari-Snap.md

 ## Cooperated with other programmers to build path finding system.
 <p>· Understood the basic tool of pathfinding produced by the engine and taught other programmers.
-<p>· Wrote methods of pathfinding in different situations for animal ai, such as animal being chased.
+<p>· Wrote interfaces of pathfinding in different situations for animal ai, such as animal being chased.

 ## Contributed Design to camera system and photo editing system.
 Built these two systems and made them very customizable for designers.
 <p>· The customizable camera and photo system includes filter, sticker, selfi gesture, etc.